 50. Choose the appropriate luggage.
 If I fly with a checked suitcase, I usually take a backpack and a large suitcase.
 Make sure that everything is within the size limits.
 Also, I would recommend taking luggage with spinner wheels if you have to walk long distances.

-Editors tip: If you’re looking for a new carry-on, we’ve found that the Travelpro Maxlite 5 is the best choice.
-We’ve compared the most popular luggage brands, and we’re most impressed by Travelpro, which got 90 out of 100 points on our rating scale.
+Editor’s tip: If you’re looking for a new carry-on, we’ve found that the Travelpro Maxlite 5 is the best choice.
+We’ve compared the most popular luggage brands, and we’re most impressed by Travelpro.
+It got 90 out of 100 points on our rating scale.

-52. Pack these items in your carry-on: Documents, electronics, clothes for one or two days (in case checked gets lost), chargers, toiletries, and medicine.
+52. Pack these items in your carry-on: Documents, electronics, clothes for one or two days (in case your checked luggage gets lost), chargers, toiletries, and medicine.

-53. And pack these items in your checked suitcase: Extra pairs of shoes, all of your other clothing, liquids over 3.4 oz, knives, and other things that are not allowed on the flight.
+53. Pack these items in your checked suitcase: Extra pairs of shoes, all of your other clothing, liquids over 3.4 oz, knives, and other things that are not allowed on the flight.

 54. Start by packing your documents.
-Put all of your documents and printouts in a folder and stash it in an easily accessible place.
-A good choice would be your carry-on, backpack or duffle bag, depending on your choice of hand luggage.
+Put all of your documents and printouts in a folder and stash them in an easily accessible place.
+A good choice would be your carry-on, backpack, or duffel bag, depending on your choice of hand luggage.

 55. Utilize packing cubes.
 They’re a great way to organize your items and save a little bit of space.
 I usually divide the cubes by their contents.
-For instance, one is left for electronics, one for chargers and smaller items, one for bulkier clothing, one for underwear and socks, and one for shirts and t-shirts.
+For instance, one is for electronics, another is for chargers and smaller items, and one is for bulkier clothing, etc.

-56. Before you start packing, roll and fold your clothes.
+56. Before you start packing, roll, and fold your clothes.
 For easier packing, I always roll my t-shirts, pants, jeans, shorts, and underwear.
-This saves a lot of space and usually, the items don’t get that wrinkled (If you do it correctly).
+This saves a lot of space and usually, the items don’t get that wrinkled (if you do it correctly.)
 Other than rolling, I fold my shirts and other things that need to be wrinkle-free.
-If you’re using packing cubes, fold it in the exact size of the largest cube, which will help with packing the cube.
+If you’re using packing cubes, fold them in the exact size of the largest cube, which will help when you’re packing it.